GigiLoria5/se2022-08-HikeTracker/README.md

   - Possible values for _type_ are: alpine_hut, fixed_bivouac, unmanaged_hut, hiking_hut, other
   - _altitude_ is in meters
   - _coordinates_ includes latitude and longitude using the following format (latitude, longitude)
-  - _user id_ is the id of the hut worker that creates and manages the hut on the platform
+  - _user id_ is the id of the local guide that creates and manages the hut on the platform
 - Table `parking_lot` contains: id(PK), city, province, country, address, coordinates
   - _coordinates_ includes latitude and longitude using the following format (latitude, longitude)
 - Table `location` contains: id(PK), value_type, value, description, coordinates